vsmk98/QuorumNetworkManager/README.md

 ## Installing Ethereum

 NOTE1: This project makes use of bootnode for now, hence we need to install the below
-NOTE2: We will need to use Quorum's geth, so do a `sudo /usr/bin/geth /usr/bin/normalGeth`
+NOTE2: We will need to use Quorum's geth, so do a `sudo mv /usr/bin/geth /usr/bin/normalGeth`

 1. `sudo apt-get install software-properties-common`
 2. `sudo add-apt-repository -y ppa:ethereum/ethereum`